safeliquids/cap/README.md

 # cap

 `cap.h` is a C library for parsing arguments given to programs on the command line.
-Its structure and API takes great inspiration from `argparse` [1], a part of the standard library of python.
+Its structure and API takes great inspiration from `argparse` [1], a part of the standard library of python 3.

 ## Quick Start

 ### Compiling

-You can use the provided `Makefile` to create a header file called `cap.h`.
+The provided `Makefile` can be used to create a header file called `cap.h`.
 ``` console
 $ make all
 gcc -Wall -Wextra -Wformat-security -pedantic -std=c99 -g -I. -o slicer.exe slicer.c
 ./slicer.exe -o cap.h headers/types.h [... sevaral other file names here...]
 ```
-As you can see above, this involves building a tool called `slicer.exe`, whose source code can be found in the file `slicer.c` in this repository.
+As shown above, this involves building a tool called `slicer.exe`, the source code of which can be found in the file `slicer.c` in this repository.
 The default toolchain to do this is `gcc`, you can edit the `Makefile` to use your preferred C compiler.

 ### Importing `cap.h` and Creating a Parser

-To use the library, include `cap.h` in your main program file.
+To use the library, we first include the generated `cap.h` in the program's main source file. *(Note: `cap.h` must not be included in multiple compilation units.
+This is a technical limitation caused by it being a single header.
+In future the library will be changed to consist of one header and one source file which the user can compile to a single object file.
+This will allow the library to be used in multiple compilation units.)*
 ``` c
 /* main.c */
 #include "cap.h"
 ...
 ```
-Then, in the main function, create a parser object.
+Then in the main function, we can create a parser object.
 ``` c
 ...
 int main (int argc, const char ** argv) {